|

-that the dog’s place in our culture has changed significantly
+dog’s primary place in Western culture has shifted from that

-from that of working animal to pet companion.
-The mind of a dog
+of working animal to pet companion.
+The mind of a dog kept as a

-kept as a family pet is no different from that of a working dog,
+family pet is no different from that of a working dog, and so in

-and so in order for our beloved companions to lead healthy and happy
+order for our beloved companions to lead healthy and happy lives

-lives with us, we must endeavour to understand their culture, communicate
+with us, we must endeavour to fulfil their needs as animals and

 Interpreting dog behaviour correctly is fundamental to the prevention